dsu-arl/event-homecoming-ctf/forensics/findthegeneralii/DESCRIPTION.md

 On it, they found yet another picture that seemed suspicious!
 It was a JPEG with a message against general cyber, but is there something deeper hidden in it?

-Run `/challenge/verify` to get the flag.
+*Hint: When extracting some data, extract it to /home/hacker* Run `/challenge/verify` to get the flag.